Orthogonal polynomials of several variables: Other orthogonal polynomials of several variables

-These results were developed in \cite{DFPPX}, where the Jacobi weight on the simplex with mass points on its vertexes were studied as an example.
-They can be modified to allow derivatives at the point mass; for example,
+and the reproducing kernel of $\Pi_n^d$ associated with $\la \cdot,\cdot \ra_{\nu}$ is given by These results were developed in \cite{DFPPX}, where the Jacobi weight on the simplex with mass points on its vertexes was studied as an example.
+The results can be modified to allow derivatives at the point masses; for example,